Alchus/scout-stuff/activities/activities-log.md

 More rock climbing, at Denny Cove with Stacy this time.
 I saw a turtle (tortoise?) on the trail.
 Weather was beautiful.

 ![](./media/2022-05-31-Denny-Cove.jpg)

+June 19

+Kayaking With Eli in Oconomowoc

+June 24

+Hiking at Devil's Lake, WI

+June 25

+Kayaking in Oconomowoc with Mom

+July 2

+Swimming/boating on Lake Allatoona

+July 4

+Hiked to and swam in the Blue Hole on Rock Creek

+July 17

+Rafting on the Hiwassee river